 The American Cancer Society, American Lung Association and the U.S. Preventive Services Task Force say yes — if you’re older and are (or were) a longtime smoker then you should be screen every year.

 Your doctor will likely refer you for screening if you fall into these categories, recently updated by the U.S. Preventive Services Task Force (USPSTF):

 It’s also important that you’re healthy enough to benefit from finding and treating early-stage lung cancer.

 “If someone comes to us in a wheelchair already wearing oxygen and couldn’t tolerate treatment, they typically aren’t eligible for screening,” says Dr. Mazzone.
 “However, there are nearly 9 million Americans who are at high risk and should receive screening.”

-A: Only a small fraction of those who get screened have cancer — about one in every 300 patients.
+A: Only a small fraction of those who get screened have cancer — about one in every 300 people.
 This may sound like a small number, but it’s about the same or better than results from breast and colon cancer screening.